Dates for the 16th Course will be 27 March - 06 April 2019

 Please submit the Application Form by email, attaching your Curriculum Vitae and Research Project (giving a concise description of your research, your reasons for wishing to attend and your experience of techniques taught on the course) and PDF copy of a signed Letter of Recommendation on organisation letterheaded notepaper from an academic referee, preferably PhD supervisor or Head of Laboratory.
 This letter should indicate how your research, the laboratory in which you work and the area of research that you intend to pursue will benefit from your participation on the course.

-Please send these three parts to arrive no later than close of office, 17:00 on 19 January 2018: firstname.lastname@example.org
+Please send these three parts to arrive no later than close of office, 17:00 on (DATE TO BE ADDED): firstname.lastname@example.org

 All email submissions will be acknowledged.
 Applicants who are visa dependent will need to apply for tourist visas.
 Letters will be provided to those in need of supporting visa documentation.